Laravel-Backpack/docs/6.x/faq.md

 No - we're no longer giving away free licenses.
 But we _have_ released Backpack CRUD v5 and v6 under the MIT License, which means it's free and open-source.
 It has fewer features, but you can do absolutely do anything you want with it.

+<a name="backpack-pro-discount-for-university"></a>
+### Can I get a discount for university use?

+Yes, if you are a teacher at highschool or university and want to use Backpack to teach your students how to code, we're happy to give you a discount for our MULTI-PROJECT and EVERYTHING plans, so your students can quickly learn PHP, Laravel and Backpack.
+Reach out to us from your .edu email (or provide other proof).
+For this use case, please make sure to "refresh" your token every year, to prevent misuse.

+<a name="backpack-pro-discount-for-backlink"></a>
+### Can I get a discount for a backlink?

+Yes, but only for your second/third purchases.
+Before your license expires, you will receive an email offering you 20% discount if you include a backlink from your website to ours.
+Reply to that email with a link, and our team will help you get the discount.

+To get the 20% discount for backlink, please include a backlink from your MAIN WEBSITE (not from your admin panel), to our main website: `https://backpackforlaravel.com?utm_source=customer_ref`.
+What works best is to add a link to your footer:
+- Admin Panel by Backpack
+- Backoffice by Backpack
+- CMS Powered by Backpack
+- ERP Powered by Backpack
+- Powered By Backpack

 <a name="Installation"></a>
 ## Installation